The National Academy of Forensic Engineers and its members are committed to:

-NAFE headquarters continues to be very busy with membership renewals, CPD and other activities.
+NAFE headquarters continues to be very busy with membership inquiries and renewals, CPD and other activities.
 We continue to explore opportunities for improvements and enhancements as we seek better and more efficient ways to serve you.
 The new NAFE logo which appears on the NAFE website is receiving wide support and interest from many NAFE members.
 Two new NAFE banners containing the new NAFE logo will again be on display at the NAFE meeting.
-NAFE’s recent agreement with EBSCO will be providing an opportunity for NAFE members to share their NAFE Journal Papers with the global community.
+NAFE’s recent agreement with EBSCO will be providing enhanced opportunity for NAFE members to share their NAFE Journal Papers with the global community.
+A new agreement with Cengage for full-text NAFE Journal article access is also being discussed.
 I am also pleased to report that NAFE’s forensic engineering credentialing program was recently reviewed and reaccredited by the Council for Engineering and Scientific Specialty Boards (CESB).

 Inquiries for various NAFE membership categories and affiliation continue to come to NAFE headquarters on a daily basis.
 With the NAFE membership category modifications last year, questions have been coming in from existing and potential members both in the US and abroad.